Learn advanced parametric design, computational and AI tools!

 b.
 Behaviour Level – The structure’s design is inspired by the working or functioning of nature and its elements.

 c.
-Ecosystem Level – The structure inspired by creating a self-sufficient and sustainable structure and environment, taking inspiration from nature and its working.
+Ecosystem Level – The structure is inspired by creating a self-sufficient and sustainable structure and environment, taking inspiration from nature and its workings.

 Some of the best examples of Biomimicry Architecture